2011 Novak Djokovic tennis season: Australian Open

 In the last week of January, Djokovic took on the four-time and reigning champion Roger Federer.
 The first set was won in a tiebreaker, which went to Djokovic in seven-points-to-three.
 In the second set, Djokovic took an early break of serve, when Federer overhit his backhand shot.
-But Djokovic let Federer gain control and Federer broke twice to take a four-games-to-two lead.
+But Djokovic let Federer gain control, and Federer broke twice to take a four-games-to-two lead.
 In a pivotal ninth game, Federer was serving for the set, but hit an ineffective drop shot that allowed Djokovic back into the set.
 In the eleventh game, Federer again lost serve, paving the way for Djokovic to go up two-sets-to-none.
-Federer broke Djokovic in the eight game of the third set to level it at four-games all, but Djokovic broke again in the ninth game.
+Federer broke Djokovic in the eighth game of the third set to level it at four-games all, but Djokovic broke again in the ninth game.
 This allowed Djokovic to serve out the match.

 In the final, Djokovic took on Andy Murray, with Murray coming under serious duress in the second game, when he had to survive a 14-minute service game.
 Murray held serve at this key juncture, and the first set stayed on serve until the tenth game.
 During that crucial game, they were embroiled in a 39-shot tussle, which gave the relieved Serb a break point.
 Djokovic took the break of serve on the subsequent point, and captured the first set in a hard-fought 59 minutes.
 Djokovic quickly overcame the Briton in the second set to take a five-games-to-none advantage, which allowed him to take the set, only losing two games.
 Djokovic went on to win the third set, which allowed him to capture his second Australian Open title.

 Dubai

 In February in the Dubai final, Federer was unable to hold serve in the third game, allowing Djokovic to get the upper hand in the first set.
-In the second set Federer was first to break, but he could not hold on to the advantage.
+In the second set, Federer was first to break, but he could not hold on to the advantage.
 Djokovic won the match.